 The Basic Food Employment and Training program provides tuition, fees, required textbook and transportation funding for recipients of federal food assistance (Basic Food or SNAP) to increase employment opportunities.
 In order to qualify for the BFET program, you must enroll in an eligible training program and meet the eligibility criteria.

 Do I qualify for BFET?

-- You receive federal food assistance known as Basic Food or SNAP from DSHS and not receiving Temporary Assistance for Needy Families (TANF) or cash assistance from DSHS
+- You receive federal food assistance known as Basic Food or SNAP from DSHS and do not receive cash assistance know as Temporary Assistance for Needy Families (TANF) from DSHS

-- You are able to work and intend to obtain employment after completion of training
+- You are able to work and intend to obtain employment after completing your academic program.

 There are two types of food assistance: federal food assistance and state food assistance.
-The Supplemental Nutrition Assistance Program (SNAP) and the Basic Food/Basic Food Assistance (BFA) program in Washington are federal programs; the State Food Assistance Program (FAP) is a state program.
-BFET can only provide funding assistance to students who are receiving federal food assistance.
+The Supplemental Nutrition Assistance Program (SNAP) or the Basic Food/Basic Food Assistance (BFA) program is the federal food assistance program; BFET eligibility requires receiving federal food assistance.
+The State Food Assistance Program (FAP) is the state food assistance program.

-You can only have BFET funding open at one school at a time.
-If you are transferring from one school to another, please talk to your BFET representative and the BFET representative at the school that you wish to transfer to, in order to determine the next steps for enrollment.
+You can only receive BFET funding at one school at a time.
+If you are planning to transfer to North from another school, please talk to your current BFET representative to let them know that you plan to transfer so they can close your BFET, as well as contacting the BFET Specialist at North to determine your next steps for enrollment into that BFET program.

 Yes.
 BFET can help you keep your food assistance open.
 It may also help with funding gaps.
 For example, financial aid may have awarded you enough money to pay for tuition but not enough to cover textbooks and a bus pass.
 BFET may be able to help pay for your required textbooks and transportation – therefore filling that funding gap.